dhansel/Altair8800-IOBus/08-timekeeping/README.md

 This card adds battery-backed Real-Time-Clock/timekeeping capabilities via the [DS1302](doc/DS1302.pdf) chip.

 The DS1302 is a widely used chip which provides the current time and date in several easy-to-read registers.
-The chip itself is a small 8-pin package intended for use with modern microcontrollers that can easily implement the custom serial protocol used by the chip.
+The DS1302 itself is a small 8-pin package intended for use with modern microcontrollers that can easily implement the custom serial protocol used by the chip.
 Accessing the data through the byte-based (parallel) architecture of the I/O bus is a bit more tricky.

 As a challenge to myself I decided to use only discrete ICs and no microcontroller on the card.
 This also has the advantage of not needing to program an ATMega or similar in order to make the card.
 The downside is a larger chip count to build it.

+It is possible to connect a DS1302 to the AltairDuino via the parallel input/output card but reading and writing the time is tedious and slow (in BASIC).
+It will also occupy both the input and output ports of the parallel card.

+My goal for this card was to make reading/setting the time simple and fast even in BASIC.
+See the example code below.

 ![Timekeeping card](clock.jpg)